2024 South Korean martial law crisis: Verdict

-Yoon's order to the defense minister Kim to mobilize troops to inspect the National Election Commission's computer systems, raiding the NEC, confiscation of on-duty NEC staff members’ phones, filming NEC computer systems infringed the independence of the NEC.
-Conducting search and seizure of the NEC without a warrant violated the warrant requirement principle.
-The court also added that the NEC had already taken measures to prevent election fraud before the last National Assembly election contrary to Yoon's claims.
+Yoon's order to the defense minister Kim to mobilize troops to inspect the National Election Commission's computer systems, raid the NEC, confiscate of on-duty NEC staff members' phones, and film NEC computer systems infringed the independence of the NEC.
+Search and seizure at the NEC without a warrant violated the warrant requirement.
+The NEC had already taken measures to prevent election fraud before the last National Assembly election, contrary to Yoon's claims.